AeroWidescreen/PCSX2-Cheats/README.md

 • Full Trigger Sensitivity : Allows the full range of the L2 / R2 (LT / RT) triggers to be used for throttle and braking.
 Based on [Silent's Adjusted Trigger Sensitivity](https://github.com/CookiePLMonster/Console-Cheat-Codes/tree/master/PS2/Gran%20Turismo%203/Adjusted%20triggers%20sensitivity) patch.

 • GT3 Camera Placement : Moves the external camera closer to the ground, in the same position as Gran Turismo 3.

+• PCSX2 Clamping Fix : An attempt to solve some of the bugs caused by the normal clamping mode in PCSX2.

+• Reduce Vibration : Reduces the strength of the controller's vibration.

 • Widescreen Text : Corrects the aspect ratio of text for 16:9 widescreen, similar to GT4 Online.